 Tuesday, January 19, 2021 | 5:00 – 7:00 p.m.

-Students gain the opportunity to learn more about a particular field of study, technology, or a given researcher and are asked to actively participate in a discussion about an idea.
+- Benefits for Students and Alumni: Students and alumni gain the opportunity to learn more about a particular field of study, technology, or a given researcher and are asked to actively participate in a discussion about an idea.
 They showcase their business experience and academic rigor by asking questions and posing suggestions that may pertain to a market opportunity, competitive landscape, or business model.
-Students also gain the opportunity to network with ideators, who may be seeking to build partnerships with students in order to better-explore a business opportunity.
+Students gain the opportunity to network with ideators, who may be seeking to build partnerships with students in order to better-explore a business opportunity.
+Alumni who are looking to join a project as an experienced CEO are encouraged to attend.
 It is important to note that partnerships with ideators are not a guaranteed outcome of ideation sessions, but are dependent upon an ideator’s needs and interpersonal dynamics.

-The Polsky Center sources opportunities from a variety of partners.
+The upcoming session is full, but the Polsky Center is always looking for new project opportunities from a variety of partners.
 Partners include, but are not limited to, departments associated with the University of Chicago.
 Examples include Divisions of Biological and Physical Sciences (the Medical Center, Pritzker School of Medicine, Department of Computer Science, Institute of Translational Medicine, Computation Institute, and Institute of Molecular Engineering), as well as Argonne National Laboratory and Fermi National Accelerator Laboratory.
 The Polsky Center teams work closely with UChicago alumni, and other Chicagoland technology transfer offices and medical centers to identify promising opportunities.